nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/FindSequenceDiagram.png" width="1100" />

-Note that due to the universal nature of find-by-anything, this command is dependent on lots of components:
+Note that due to the universal nature of find-by-anything, this command is dependent on lots of components, as given in the following page:

 <img src="images/FindClassDiagram.png" width="750" />